 Another sample of a false positive in machine learning would be in image recognition: imagine your algorithm is trained to recognise cats.
 There are so many cat pictures on the web, so it is easy to train this algorithm.
 However, you would then feed the algorithm the image of a dog and the algorithm would call it a cat, even though it is a dog.
 This again is a false positive.

 In a business context, your algorithm might predict that a specific customer is going to buy a certain product for sure. but in fact, this customer didn’t buy it.
 Again, here we have our false positive.
 Now, let’s have a look at the other error: the false negative.

 The false negative

 The other error in statistics is the false negative.
 Similar to the false positive, it is something that should be avoided.
 It is very similar to the false positive, just the other way around.
 Let’s look at the airport example one more time: you wear a metal item (such as a watch) and go through the metal detector.
 You simply forgot to take off the watch.
 And – the metal detector doesn’t go on this time.
 Now, you are a false negative: the metal detector stated that you don’t wear any metal items, but in fact you did.
 A condition was predicted to be true but in fact it was false.

+A false positive is often useful to score your data quality.
 Now that you understand some of the most important basics of statistics, we will have a look at another machine learning algorithm in my next post: the logistic regression.